 A two-step screening process-coarse-level screening and fine-level screening-was used to evaluate proposed route alternatives using the four criteria described in Section 4.1, above.
-The purpose of the two-step screening process was to eliminate route alternatives burdened by major challenges during the coarse-level screening, thus reducing the number of route alternatives evaluated in the more in-depth fine-level screening.
+The purpose of the two-step screening process was to eliminate route alternatives burdened by major challenges.
+The coarse-level screening was applied to the initial range of route alternatives, unreasonable alternatives were eliminated from further consideration, fine-level screening was applied to the remaining alternatives, and the one or more alternatives that passed through the fine-level screening process were carried forward for detailed evaluation under the Tier 1 NEPA process.
 Coarse-level screening and fine-level screening are described in Sections 4.2.1 and 4.2.2, respectively.